Cribbage Pegging Strategy (Score More During Play)

 👉 Hand value explained: Cribbage Hands Explained

-Adjust Strategy Based on Dealer Status
+Adjust Your Pegging Strategy Based on Dealer Status

-As the Dealer:
+As the non-dealer:

-As the Non-Dealer:
+As the dealer:

 👉 Crib dynamics: What Is the Crib in Cribbage?